Skip to main content

 – Short essay on why you should be selected as an intern and what section(s) of the laboratory is desired (Chemistry, Trace, DNA/Biology, Firearms, Digital Evidence, Latent Prints, Crime Scene)

-Upon completion of these tasks an in person interview will be scheduled.
+Upon completion of these tasks, an in-person interview will be scheduled.
 If selected, the HR process will then begin.
 This process will include a polygraph examination and background investigation.